CP1401/Practicals/prac_06/README.md

 As with the others, you need to test that this function works.
 Write at least two tests in your `main` program.
-Why two test?
+Why two tests?
 Because the function has two possible outputs: `True` or `False`, so we need to test both.

 When you have finished all 3 of these functions, review their names and see how you did.
 Are the names clear and unambiguous?
 Would a programmer know how to use these functions based on their names?

 > [!NOTE]
 > If you ever need to change names that you have used more than once, use PyCharm's excellent **refactoring**.